MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-with-swa-cli.md

     Exiting
     ```

-1. Do not continue with the remaining steps of this article series until the Action builds and deploys successfully.
+1. Don't continue with the remaining steps of this article series until the Action builds and deploys successfully.

 ### Troubleshooting GitHub Actions for Static Web apps

 If your app didn't build successfully, there are usually a few top issues:
- * Your locations for your assets inside your project, app location of `app` and build output directory such as `build`, are not correct.
+ * Your locations for your assets inside your project, app location of `app` and build output directory such as `build`, aren't correct.
  * Your build environment doesn't match your local development environment and that difference is causing a problem.
  * Your project size, with dependencies, exceeds the size limitation [quota](/azure/static-web-apps/quotas) for Static Web apps.
  * Other [troubleshooting steps](/azure/static-web-apps/troubleshooting) for Static Web apps.